adueck/lisp-in-nix/README.md

 ## Runing the Evaluator

-Edit `source.lisp`, to contain something one expression you want to evaluate, like:
+Edit `source.lisp`, to contain soething one expression you want to evaluate, like:

 ```lisp
 ; calculate the 7th value of the fibobonaci sequence